anegg0/doc.palm.readthedocs/docs/HowTo/Run-a-Transaction-Node.md

 ---
-Description: Run a transaction node.
+description: run a transaction node.
 ---

 # Run a transaction node